Fancychicken99/DS3850-Group-Final/README.md

 Our domain is a fake NBA league database with two tables including teams and players

-To use our project, download and run the program through the GUI file
+To use our project, download the gui.py and Database.py files.
+Make sure they are in the same folder.
+Run the gui.py file and your database

 - Brody Mensonidas - GITHUB and Database creation